 You will need to follow a few simple steps:

 Our Vanilla Pods in Packs of 10 to 50 Pods are packed in resealable food-grade foil bags.
 Larger quantities are shipped in food-grade polythene or vacuum bags.
 For best results, reseal packs once opened & store in a cool, dry place away from heat & light ideally in an airtight container.
 If storing for longer, wrap in cling film (ensuring all air has been squeezed out) and check pods regularly.
 Vanilla Pods should NOT be refrigerated.

 Stored Vanilla needs constant airing.
 Remove the pods from the airtight container and expose to air for at least 15 minutes.
 It also helps if you massage the Vanilla pods lengthwise by hand during this period as this helps to disperse the vanilla seeds inside.
 Ensure that your hands are clean.
 After airing, rewrap and place the pods into the airtight container.
 You should do this at least 4-6 times per year.

 You might notice white frosting/crystals on the pods.
 This is a perfectly normal occurrence.
 The white frosting/crystals are actually Vanillin crystals and may form from time to time.
 However, please note that incorrect storage can also result in the formation of mildew or fungus.
 To ascertain if the discolouration is due to Vanillin Crystals or Mildew/Fungus, firstly, you should smell the affected pod to check for any odour and secondly hold the pod against natural sunlight.
 If the pod smells rotten and does not reflect the visible light spectrum (colours of the rainbow) the affected pods should be discarded as this can spread to the uninfected pods.

 If any of the pods are dried, do NOT throw these away.
-Instead, try rehydrating them by immersing in warm milk or lukewarm water for a couple of hours to revive the pods as they will still contain lots of flavour.
+Instead, try rehydrating them by immersing in warm milk or lukewarm water for a few hours to revive the pods as they will still contain lots of flavour.